Turkish Airlines fleet: 1990s

 Turkish Airlines received its first Avro RJ100 aircraft in July 1993, with Prince Charles in attendance.
 With its four engines, the aircraft was used to fly domestic flights to East and Southeast Anatolia, where most airports had short runways.
 After being satisfied with the aircraft, the airline ordered five more RJ100s and four RJ70s, the shorter variant, in 1995.
 RJ70 aircraft were bought because of their modified landing gear that allowed the type to land on unpaved runways, which made it possible for the airline to carry soldiers of the Turkish Army.
 The initial problems with the engines leaking oil were fixed with modifications made by Turkish Technic.
 The Boeing 727s, all of which were converted to cargo aircraft, were retired from the fleet in 1996.
 During Turkish president Süleyman Demirel's visit to France in February 1998, Turkish Airlines ordered two additional Airbus A340s, bringing the total to seven aircraft of the type.
 In November 1998, the airline added six Boeing 737-800, a Next Generation variant, to its fleet.
-The planes landed back to back at Atatürk Airport on 2 November, making it the first time in Turkish aviation history where six aircraft were delivered on the same day.
+The planes landed back to back at Atatürk Airport on 2 November, making it the first time in Turkish aviation history that six aircraft were delivered on the same day.
 The first plane on approach made a go-around, which is a tradition.
 By 1999, the total number of aircraft in the fleet had risen to 75.

 2000s

 Seven Airbus A310s and three Boeing 727s were put up for sale.
 One of each type was sold by 2001.
 In 2000, one option for the Airbus A340 was turned into a firm order.
 From 2000 to 2002, the airline received 11 Boeing 737-800 aircraft.
 Turkish Airlines sold six Airbus A310s to Iran Air around 2002.
 Later that year in September, Mahan Air bought seven Airbus A310s from the carrier.
 In 2004, Turkish Airlines announced an order for five Airbus A330, 19 Airbus A320 and 12 Airbus A321 aircraft.
 Throughout 2004 and 2005, the airline ordered 23 Boeing 737-800 aircraft.
-The deliveries were completed in late-2008.
-Many older aircraft like 11 Avro RJs, five Boeing 737-400 and two Boeing 737-500 aircraft were removed from the fleet.
+The deliveries were completed in late 2008.
+Much older aircraft like 11 Avro RJs, five Boeing 737-400 and two Boeing 737-500 aircraft were removed from the fleet.
 Three passenger Airbus A310 aircraft were converted into freighters.
 The Avro RJs were planned to be removed in late 2003 specifically due to their low capacity and high operating costs.
-The ten year leasing deal ended in May 2004 for several aircraft.
+The ten-year leasing deal ended in May 2004 for several aircraft.
 During a regular maintenance check on the second aircraft before being sent back, signs of corrosion were found inside the fuel tanks, which led to the seven other Avro RJ aircraft still operating in the fleet being grounded.
 The final Avro RJ left the fleet in December 2006.
 A camel was slaughtered at the Turkish Technic maintenance hangar in Atatürk Airport during the farewell ceremony to celebrate the removal of the type.
+The number of aircraft in the fleet reached 100 in that same year.